 - Omega-3 fatty acids, such as fish oil, to help decrease inflammation and help with immunity.
 Omega-3 fatty acids may increase the risk of bleeding, especially if you already take blood-thinning medication.
 Ask your doctor before taking omega-3 fatty acids if you take blood thinners such as warfarin (Coumadin) or if you have a bleeding disorder.

 - L-tyrosine.
 The thyroid gland combines tyrosine and to make thyroid hormone.
-If you are taking prescription thyroid hormone medication, you should never take L-tyrosine without direction from your doctor.
-Do not take L-tyrosine if you have high blood pressure or have symptoms of mania.
+If you are taking prescription thyroid hormone medication, you should never take L-tyrosine without

 - Do not take an iodine supplement unless your doctor tells you to.
 Iodine is only effective when hypothyroidism is caused by iodine deficiency, which is rare in the developed world.
 And too much iodine can actually cause hypothyroidism.